Brand Names: Adalat, Adalat CC, Afeditab CR, Nifediac CC, Nifedical XL, Procardia, Procardia XL

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 - worsening angina;

-- feeling like you might pass out;
+- a light-headed feeling, like you might pass out;

-- jaundice (yellowing of the skin or eyes); or
+- upper stomach pain, jaundice (yellowing of the skin or eyes).

-Less serious side effects may include:
+Common side effects may include:

-- headache, dizziness;
+- mild dizziness;